Knowledge Base

 Note 2: You can use tools like ChatGPT to help you with HTML code.
 Further, you can use online tools like Code Beautify to preview your HTML script.
 When asking ChatGPT to generate the script, be sure to include the appropriate tags:

-The codereadr:browser: prefix will open it in the device’s default browser app (i.e. Chrome or Safari).
+• Default Browser Window: Use the codereadr:browser: prefix to open the content in the device’s default browser (e.g., Chrome, Safari).

 Web Content as a Service